Rajdeepc/pegasus/README.md

 This is a showcase application I've built in my spare time to experiment the power of React that I wanted to try before: `React`, `NodeJS`, `IndexDB`.

-There are not many alternative to REST client applications like POSTMAN on the web and I think that this codebase contains enough complexity to offer valuable insights to **React developers of all skill levels** while still being _relatively_ easy to understand.
+I think that this codebase contains enough complexity to offer valuable insights to **React developers of all skill levels** while still being _relatively_ easy to understand.

 ---